MarcoSaba71ni/Portfolio1/README.md

 # Portfolio1
-A Single Page website displaying the previous three projects approached and enhanced in the first year as a frontend developer
+A Single Page website displaying the previous three projects approached and enhanced in the first year as a frontend developer.